 - Add lid and cook for 2-3 hours on low heat.

-- Spoon juices over the ham and cook on low for an additional 30 minutes.
+- Stir juices and spoon over the ham.
+Cook on low for an additional 30 minutes.

-- Remove ham from slow cooker and serve!
+- Remove ham from slow cooker, place it on a serving platter, and serve!

 - Heating the ham in the crockpot saves oven space for side dishes and rolls and allows the meat to simmer in the glorious sauce.